-Student Eligibility for CARES ACT Emergency Funds
+Student Eligibility for Higher Education Emergency Relief Funds

-Must not be in default or owe an overpayment to a federal aid program
+Not be in default or owe an overpayment to a federal aid program

-Must meet the college’s Satisfactory Academic Progress (SAP) policy
+Meet the college’s Satisfactory Academic Progress (SAP) policy

 Funding from the federal CARES Act, Section 18004, Higher Education Emergency Relief Fund, allows institutions to evaluate students for federal emergency financial aid grants.
 Emergency Relief Grant funding is limited to students who meet eligibility criteria.
 Federal Emergency Relief Grant funding will not likely meet your complete financial needs.
 These funds are a one-time grant and are not renewable.
 The following are considered expenses under a student's cost of attendance, related to the disruption of university operations due to COVID-19 by the Department of Education: